-Among popular savings, comic book stories. war film heroes, the lonesome cowboy, the psychopath, Paulo's narrative is crystal clear, with its short and sharp contradictory sentences, and sometimes rhetorical interrogations.
+Among popular savings, comic book stories, war film heroes, the lonesome cowboy, the psychopath, Paulo's narrative is crystal clear, with its short and sharp contradictory sentences, and sometimes rhetorical interrogations.
 It is humorous or naked in its radical cruelty.
 In his speech Paulo has the style of an American narrative: direct, without fussiness, calling things by their names.

 The discomfort this speech produces makes us question our complicity and hypocrisy that coexists with a so-called democracy, or even with the shadow discourses that aim at democracy's deconstruction.
 Paulo's situation is a fine paradox.
 It is in his radical fidelity to an old-fashioned status quo that resentment deepens and an inevitable marginality is raised.
 Nobody came out unharmed-neither the Portuguese government nor the liberation movements.
 In the war the military were murderers: they not only consented to it, but also legitimized it.
 We all know that.
 Nationalism, right- or left-wing, communism, fascism, and democracy all have these logics.
-The in the spectators' culture and political life can mercenary is a product of the economic and political system; his business is above the regimes, working in the gap of revolutions. coup d'états, and political crises for the interests of other powers.
+The political system; his business is above the regimes, working in the gap of revolutions. coup d'états, and political crises for the interests of other powers.